wang9hu/cheatsheets-and-misc/myTypescriptNote.md

 TypeScript new types:

-- any
+- any: if not assigned any type, it will be any type
-- unknown
+- unknown:
 - never
 - enum
 - tuple

 in typescript, large number can be seperated using `_`: `let num: number = 123_456_789;`

-for `number`, `string` and `boolean` types, no type notation is needed cause compiler will figure it out based on the value.
+for `number`, `string` and `boolean` types, no type notation is needed cause compiler will figure it out based on the value (implicit type assignment)

 ```
 // below is explicit types